Houthi-run authorities in Yemen capital condemn Trump ban

-DUBAI U.S. President Donald Trump's temporary ban on Yemeni citizens travelling to the United States is "illegal and illegitimate," authorities controlled by the Iran-allied Houthi group in Yemen's capital said.
+DUBAI A decision by President Donald Trump to temporarily ban Yemeni citizens from travelling to the United States is "illegal and illegitimate," authorities controlled by the Iran-allied Houthi group in Yemen's capital said.

-The war-damaged and impoverished country in the south of the Arabian Peninsula is one of seven majority Muslim countries whose citizens face a 90-day ban on entering the United States.
+The war-damaged and impoverished country in the south of the Arabian Peninsula is one of seven majority Muslim countries whose citizens now face a 90-day ban on entering the United States while the U.S. administration says it studies ways to keep militants out.

-Trump, a businessman who successfully tapped into American fears about terror attacks during campaigning for November's presidential election, has also put a four-month hold on allowing refugees into the United States.

 Yemen has been divided by nearly two years of civil war.